 “The water in the river of History is always moving, bringing the new and [washing] away the old,” wrote one student from her most recent class, who had only learned English two years earlier.
 “Who am I?
 What shapes myself?
 During the personal journey we learned better of ourselves.
 Through the projects we did, I found places of myself in my family, in my school and in the society.
 I learned how to collaborate with my peers and form friendships with others.
 I also learned how to annotate the text to understand better, to question what I know and to think more.”

 “Facing History seemed to be what I was looking for and then what my colleagues were looking for,” Whiting said, “What’s so engaging about the material, and what I loved about bringing it into my classroom, is that you as the teacher begin working equally with your students.
 You become a co-learner with them.”

-Facing History's Online Summer Seminars begin in June.
+Facing History's Online Courses begin soon.
 Sign up today!